 Me: Oh I don’t know.
 How about five years?

 Young Woman: Seriously? (long pause) Well.
 If we grind coffee and don’t use it within fifteen minutes we throw it out.

+I gave up on that attempt.
 Next I called that bastion of Canadian coffee, Tim Hortons.
-If anybody is going to know how to store coffee long term it’s gotta be those folks, I reasoned.
-They make a pretty good cup of coffee and you can’t tell me they ground it fifteen minutes ago.
-Here’s that conversation (I decided to change tactics a little because the other girl thought I was insane by the end of our conversation):
+If anybody is going to know how to store coffee long term it’s gotta be Tim Hortons.
+I changed my approach because the other girl thought I was insane.

 Me: Hi.
 I’m a writer and I’m doing a piece on coffee prices going up and how to store coffee long term.